-Applications can be mailed or hand delivered, or submitted electronically but in either case must go to the Application Control Center at the address listed in the Application Transmittal Instructions.
+Applications must be submitted electronically unless an exception is granted.
+In the case of an exception, applications must go to the Application Control Center at the address listed in the Application Transmittal Instructions.
 Delivering or sending the application to the competition manager in the program office may prevent it from being logged in on time to the appropriate competition and may result in the application not being reviewed.